 A section of Ngoan Muc Pass - Photo: GIA TIEN

 Leaving the poetic Da Lat, our car headed to D'Ran town, Don Duong district, Lam Dong province.
-Along the way, cherry blossoms competed to show off their pink color next to rows of rustling old pine trees, along with the misty slopes typical of the highlands, incredibly beautiful.
+Along the way, cherry blossoms competed to show off their pink color next to the rustling rows of old pine trees, along with the misty slopes typical of the highlands, incredibly beautiful.

 In spring, the town puts on a new coat, with many bright red decorations and colorful flower pots.

-The closer you get to the pass, the greener the scenery becomes.
-Ngoan Muc Pass, also known as Song Pha Pass, connects Langbian Plateau with Ninh Son Valley, with deep green mountains on one side and a valley with looming roofs on the other.
+The closer to the pass, the greener the landscape appears.
+Ngoan Muc Pass, also known as Song Pha Pass, connects Langbian Plateau with Ninh Son Valley, one side is deep green mountains, the other side is a valley with looming roofs.

 Cherry blossoms mixed with pine trees on the road from Da Lat to Ngoan Muc Pass - Photo: HOANG NGOC THANH